Updated 9/4/22 for current AL Birdfest dates and also current amenities at Jubilee Suites.

 See Ben’s website for more information about Mobile Bay, efforts to save it, and specifics about his Delta tours.
 You can also contact him there to schedule your own tour.
 As he says, they’re perfect for kids of all ages!
 But book soon.
 He fills up fairly quickly each week.
 And while you’re on his website, don’t miss the trailer for his documentary, America’s Amazon.

 At Jubilee Suites, we are committed to providing our guests with ecotourism opportunities like this one to explore the wonderful natural world we live in.
 By raising awareness, we hope to help educate our guests and ourselves and help change course before it’s too late.
 We’ve renovated our property, which overlooks Mobile Bay, both inside and out to provide Mobile Bay experiences daily for every one of our guests.
 But if you’d like to do even more while you’re here, see our website’s Things To Do page for more examples of ecotourism in our area.
-We highly recommend the AL Coastal Birdfest, held this year October 6–9, 2021.
+We highly recommend the AL Coastal Birdfest, held this year September 28-October 1, 2022.

 We’d love to be your home base while you explore the adventures found here and nowhere else on the planet.
 To book the perfect suite in our boutique B&B, see our website Suites page for pictures, virtual tours and all the booking details.
 We suggest a west-facing suite so you can drink in the magnificent view of Mobile Bay and the evening sunsets from your balcony or patio.
-Be sure to consider booking a guided kayak tour of Mobile Bay right from our beach.
-It’s a 90 minute easy-paddle taste of all the Bay has to offer and perfect for everyone, regardless of age or ability.
+Be sure to take out one of our kayaks to explore Mobile Bay on your own.
+It’s an easy paddle, perfect for everyone, regardless of age or ability.

 Come see us!
 We can’t wait to meet you!